bunnyandtiger/bunnyandtiger.github.io/docs/_posts/2021-02-20-blueberry-banana-ice-cream.md

     * 1/2 cup frozen nonfat greek yoghurt
     * 1/2 cup of frozen blueberries
     * 5 coconut crispy rolls

-  directions_markdown: |-
+  directions_markdown: >-

     ** Day-before Prep **

     1. Chop up bananas and let them freeze overnight

     ** Blend **

     1. Break up frozen bananas.
 Crush 5 coconut cripsy rolls.

     2. Add yoghurt, then blueberries, then bananas

     3. Blend until smooth.
 Will be ready once there are no more frozen banana chunks

     4. Sprinkle with coconut crispy rolls and serve!
 ---

-Healthy alternative to ice cream!
+Healthy alternative to ice cream\!